PX4/PX4-Autopilot/nuttx/README.txt

     Even though you should not use a foreign C-Library, you may still need to use other, external libraries with NuttX.
 In particular, you may need to use the math library, libm.a.
 The math libary header file, math.h, is a special case.
+If you do nothing, the standard math.h header file that is provided with your toolchain will be used.

-A stub math.h header file is included at nuttx/include/math.h.
-This stub header file can be used to "redirect" the inclusion to an architecture-specific math.h header file.
-But, if you need your toolchain's math.h header file, the simplest thing to do is probably to just remove the nuttx/include/math.h header file.
+    If you have a custom, architecture specific math.h header file, then that header file should be placed at arch/<cpu>/include/math.h.
+There is a stub math.h header file located at include/nuttx/math.h.
+This stub header file can be used to "redirect" the inclusion to an architecture- specific math.h header file.
+If you add an architecture specific math.h header file then you should also define CONFIG_ARCH_MATH_H=y in your NuttX Configuration file.
+If CONFIG_ARCH_MATH_H is selected, then the top-level Makefile will copy the stub math.h header file from include/nuttx/matn.h to include/math.h where it will become the system math.h header file.
+The stub math.h header file does nothing other than to include that archicture-specific math.h header file as the system math.h header file.

 CONFIGURING NUTTX
 ^^^^^^^^^^^^^^^^^